Spider-scnu/TSP/README.md

 ### Paper

-* If you want to get more details, please see our paper **Generalize a Small Pre-trained Model to Arbitrarily Large TSP Instances**, which is submitted to AAAI2021.
+* If you want to get more details, please see our paper **["Generalize a Small Pre-trained Model to Arbitrarily Large TSP Instances" by Zhang-Hua Fu, Kai-Bin Qiu and Hongyuan Zha][https://arxiv.org/abs/2012.10658]**, which is accepted by **AAAI2021**.

 ### Dependencies